kimmikirino/trainees-frontend-test/README.md

 We wish you the best of luck!

 Thanks,
-Sciensa Front end developers (Jaqueline & Rodrigo)
+Sciensa Front end developers (Jaqueline & Rodrigo Pará)

 ## Overview